top of page

 Process

 Instead of using my usual organic style, I wanted this figure to lean into a more contemporary, geometric direction.
 Something that matched the constructed quality of Sasha’s look.
-The face, the lines of the body and the proportions follow that approach: clean edges, defined angles and a graphic silhouette.
+The face, the lines of the body and the proportions follow that approach with clean edges, defined angles and a graphic silhouette.

 I interpreted the clothes piece by piece, translating her look into solid shapes while keeping the clarity of the colour blocking.